ExcelsiorDDZ/Debug_Monitor/README.md

 * 1 Instance ID
 * 2 Depending on what Hive you use you will have to add a few lines or remove a line.
 Compare it to yours before replacing.

+##Notes
+Trigger version will not work with FPS, Will be looking into this further and see if I can find a work around for it.

 ##Author
 P1-Kashwak